Penguuuuu/titanic-plus/README.md

 ---

-Completion should now be configurable in settings and display on your profile:
+You should now be able to use the features of this script:

 ![Settings Screenshot](https://github.com/user-attachments/assets/6671e90d-7f77-485e-9e55-f378129a69d0)
 ![Profile Button Screenshot](https://github.com/user-attachments/assets/0e3b49fb-d772-466b-be0b-d0fde9887bc6)